A practical introduction to ODE modelling in Stan for biological systems: Background

 \paragraph{$\widehat{R}$ statistic} The $\widehat{R}$ statistic is designed to assess whether all Markov chains have converged to the same stationary target distribution, i.e., a distribution that no longer depends on the chains' initial positions \cite{gelman1992inference}.
 If yes, we can intuit that the chains would mix at stationarity; if no, the chains would remain distinguishable from one another, as illustrated in Fig.~\ref{fig:diagnosis}.
 The $\widehat{R}$ statistic captures this idea quantitatively through its definition,

-where $W$ and $B$ denote within and between chain variance, respectively, $N$ is the number of samples per chain, and $\widehat{\mathrm{var}}^{+}(\theta)$ is a computational estimate of the marginal posterior variance $\mathrm{Var}_{\pi}(\theta)$.
+where $W$ is obtained by computing the sample variance within each chain and averaging these across chains, and $B$ is obtained by first computing the mean of each chain and then computing the variance of these means across chains, scaled by the number of samples $N$.
+Further, $\widehat{\mathrm{var}}^{+}(\theta)$ is a computational estimate of the marginal posterior variance $\mathrm{Var}_{\pi}(\theta)$.
 Thus, if $\theta$ is multivariate, $\widehat{R}$ is computed separately for each component of $\theta$.
 As the chains explore the target distribution in $\Theta$, the within-chain variance $W$ approaches the marginal posterior variance $\mathrm{Var}_{\pi}(\theta)$.
 On the other hand, during convergence, $\widehat{\mathrm{var}}^{+}(\theta)$ decreases toward this same value as between-chain differences vanish, so that $\widehat{R}$ approaches one.
 As such, $\widehat{R}\approx 1$ indicates mixing and convergence to the stationary target, while $\widehat{R}>1$ indicates that the chains have not converged.
 Stan reports a modified version of Eq.~\eqref{eq:rhat} called the rank-normalised $\widehat{R}$ which accounts for the full empirical distribution when assessing convergence to the stationary target distribution, addressing variance-related limitations, such as when dealing with heavy-tailed or infinite variance distributions \cite{vehtari2021rank}.

 \paragraph{Effective sample size} An ideal sampling method would produce completely independent samples from the posterior distribution.
 However, MCMC-based samplers like HMC are built on Markov chains which, by design, result in correlation between subsequent samples.
 This dependence reduces the amount of information captured per sample.
 The effective sample size (ESS) provides a measure of the efficiency of the sampler after adjusting for such autocorrelation.
 It is defined as